BYU-CS-Discord/CSBot/README.md

 ### Important Note for Windows Users

+(You may skip this step if you are using Docker)

 If you're on Windows, `npm` scripts will not work unless you tell `npm` to use Git Bash as its default shell when running commands.

 Before continuing, run this command: